Mitigating gain calibration errors from EoR observations with SKA1-Low AA*: Summary and Conclusion

-Future work will include extending this framework to account for other observational systematics such as thermal noise, source position offsets, primary beam uncertainties, and bandpass calibration errors.
+Future work will extend this framework to account for additional observational systematics, including thermal noise, source position offsets, primary beam uncertainties, and bandpass calibration errors.
 We also plan to move toward Bayesian parameter estimation using emulator-based inference pipelines (e.g., \cite{tripathi_calibration}), and apply our methodology to real datasets, including upcoming Band-2 (120-250\,MHz) uGMRT observations at $z = 5.3, 6.3,\, 9.0\, \text{and}\, 10.2$ (Sagar et al., in preparation).

-\acknowledgments EB and AT thank the Indian Institute of Technology Indore for providing funding for this study in the form of a Teaching Assistantship.
+\acknowledgments The authors thank anonymous reviewers for their valuable comments and constructive feedback.
+EB and AT thank the Indian Institute of Technology Indore for providing funding for this study in the form of a Teaching Assistantship.
 SKP acknowledges the financial support from the Department of Science and Technology, Government of India, through the INSPIRE Fellowship [IF200312].
-The authors acknowledge the use of facilities procured through the funding via the Department of Science and Technology, Government of India, sponsored DST-FIST grant no. SR/FST/PSII/2021/162 (C) awarded to DAASE, IIT Indore.\\ \textbf{Software}: We would like to acknowledge the usage of PYTHON programming language ( \url{https://www.python.org/} ), numpy (\cite{Numpy}), scipy (\cite{Scipy_2020}), astropy (\cite{astropy}), emcee (\cite{emcee_2013}), and matplotlib (\cite{matplotlib}) in this work.
+The authors acknowledge the use of facilities procured through the funding via the Department of Science and Technology, Government of India, sponsored DST-FIST grant no. SR/FST/PSII/2021/162 (C) awarded to DAASE, IIT Indore.\\ \textbf{Software}: We acknowledge the usage of PYTHON programming language ( \url{https://www.python.org/} ), numpy (\cite{Numpy}), scipy (\cite{Scipy_2020}), astropy (\cite{astropy}), emcee (\cite{emcee_2013}), and matplotlib (\cite{matplotlib}) in this work.